fbpx

 The Vibe: Serious Horse Country

-Although it occupies only six blocks, Middleburg (population under 1,000) is home to chic boutiques (Chloe’s, Zest), raffish men’s stores (Highcliffe), art galleries (Byrne Gallery), and superb cafes and restaurants — try the new Tremolo, and classic tavern at the Red Fox Inn, one of the oldest continuously operating inns in the U.S. Listed on the National Register of Historic Places, Middleburg (established in 1728), is most known for its beautiful thoroughbred horse farms and noteworthy boutique wineries including the aforementioned Greenhill Vineyards, and Boxwood, focusing on Bordeaux-style blends.
-The town’s Film Festival has also become a major stop on the Oscar trail.
+Although it occupies only six blocks, Middleburg (population under 1,000) is home to chic boutiques (Chloe’s, Zest), raffish men’s stores (Highcliffe), art galleries (Byrne Gallery), and superb cafes and restaurants.
+Try the new Tremolo, and classic tavern at the Red Fox Inn, one of the oldest continuously operating inns in the U.S.

-The Stay: Salamander Resort & Spa
+The Stay: Salamander Resort & Spa ($600+/night)

-The brainchild of Sheila Johnson, who cofounded and helped build BET (Black Entertainment Television), Salamander Hotels & Resorts opened in 2005, and her portfolio now includes properties in Charleston (Hotel Bennett), Tampa Bay (Innisbrook), Jamaica (Half Moon), Anguilla (Aurora), and Aspen (Aspen Meadows).
-It was Johnson’s daughter, an accomplished equestrian, who led her to Middleburg.
-But it was her own deep passion for healing that led to the creation of Salamander Resort & Spa, a stylish three-core spa, equine, and culinary experience.
+It was Johnson’s daughter, an accomplished equestrian, who led her to Middleburg, but it was her own deep passion for healing that led to the creation of Salamander Resort & Spa.
+The resort is a stylish three-core spa, equine, and culinary experience.
 Spend time with the horses, experience the rasul, a private translation of the traditional hammam, followed by a massage and dine on fresh meals, locally sourced with a glass of sparkly white Virginia wine.

 Irvington

-The Vibe: Laid-Back Coastal
+The Vibe: Laid-Back Virginia Coastal Town

-The Stay: The Tides Inn
+The Stay: The Tides Inn ($425+/night)

 Located on a private peninsula leading to the Chesapeake Bay, the Tides Inn (originally established in the 1940s) fosters connections to the people, history, land, water, and wildlife of the Northern Neck region.
 Explore the role Eastern oysters play in the ecosystem with the resort’s resident ecologist, relax in tranquil, recently refreshed rooms and suites overlooking the water, and join one of the chefs to learn how to clean and shuck freshly caught oysters.